awsdocs/amazon-detective-admin-guide/doc_source/member-account-graph-management.md

 # For member accounts: Managing behavior graph invitations and memberships<a name="member-account-graph-management"></a>

-A member account receives an invitation from the master account for a behavior graph\.
-The invitation indicates that the master account wants to use the member account's data in the behavior graph\.
+A member account receives an invitation from the administrator account for a behavior graph\.
+The invitation indicates that the administrator account wants to use the member account's data in the behavior graph\.
 A member account can be invited to contribute to multiple behavior graphs\.
 For more information, see [Viewing your list of behavior graph invitations](member-view-graph-invitations.md)\.

 Amazon Detective charges each member account for the ingested data for each behavior graph that it contributes to\.